External Family Support

 Please find links to some extra support agencies, societies and charities that can offer you and your child additional support.

-If you have a concern about the welfare of any child up to the age of 18 living in Staffordshire, or you would like additional support for your own child through social care, you can call Staffordshire First Response on 0800 1313126 or in Stoke you can call 01782 235100
+If you have a concern about the welfare of any child up to the age of 18 living in Staffordshire, or you would like additional support for your own child through social care, you can call Staffordshire Childrens Advice Service on 0300 111 8007 or in Stoke you can call 01782 235100

 SENDIASS provide confidential, impartial information from education law on disability, health and social care to help parents/carers, children and young people in making informed choices enabling them to play an active role in relation to educational decisions.